jesusjimsa/Android-Programming-UAIC/ShopOnline/README.md

 - Create a PreferenceActivity for your application and store the settings using SharedPreferences (2.5p)
 - Add support for saving App Information on disk (InternalStorage/ExternalStorage/Database) (2.5p)

+## Fifth part
+- Create a new Activity in your application and display information from the sensors available on the device.(2.5 p)
+- Add support for location services.
+Calculate and display coordinates using GPS.
+(2.5 p)